logo tagline

 What Platforms are available to provide scheduling control for EtherRain?

-As of April 2011, mcsSprinklers, the sophisticated irrigation control software from MCS Automated Solutions, also provides support for EtherRain.
+In addition, mcsSprinklers, the sophisticated irrigation control software from MCS Automated Solutions, also provides support for EtherRain.

 Please contact us if you are interested in support for other platforms.